cs3216/cs3216.github.io/coursework/seminar/index.md

 The following are the weightages for the two components:

 - 50% Group presentation
-- 30% Application critique (what you write in your post)
+- 40% Application critique x2 (what you write in your posts)
-- 10% Mutual critique (comments people's post on your post)
+- 10% Response and follow-up of critique (addressing critique on your chosen innovation and responses to your posts)
-- 10% Mutual critique (comments you post on people's post)

 Overall, the application seminar is worth 10% of your final grade.